spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 sendOsc :: Tuple a => OscHost -> OscPort -> OscAddress -> OscType -> Evt a -> SE ()
 ~~~

-The Osc-messages are comming from the event-stream.
+The Osc-messages are coming from the event-stream.
 We send them
-to the machine with given hostname (an empty string means the local machine).
+to the machine with given host name (an empty string means the local machine).
 We also specify the OSC-address (it's a path-like string) and type of the messages.